ramapriyan912001/tp/docs/DeveloperGuide.md

 2. Deleting a contact while **filtered** contacts are being shown.

    1. Prerequisites: The preloaded data for contacts are not modified.
 (No contacts are removed or added).
-List contacts using command `findcontacts al`.
+List contacts using command `findcontacts alex`.

    1. Test case: `deletecontact 1`<br>
      Expected: First contact is deleted from the visible list.
 List is updated.